What the Microsoft 365 and Australian SMB IT space has actually been doing over the last nine months — anchored to real sources.

 No deck, no pitch — walk your environment with a senior Australian practitioner.
 Confidential by default.

-I built this business because I wanted to do Managed services properly — for a small number of clients, at a senior level, with the same person on the end of the phone every time.
+I built this business because I wanted to do managed services properly — for a small number of clients, at a senior level, with the same person on the end of the phone every time.
 The work is too important and the stakes are too high for anything less.

 Behind the formal qualifications: a Cyber Security degree from the University of the Sunshine Coast, currently working on my Master’s, plus a continuous stack of Microsoft, Acronis and Nerdio certifications — the ones that have to be renewed because the threats don’t stay still.